coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

+Modules for Xposed are developed and deployed with Android Studio just like regular Android apps.
+For more details on writing compiling and installing Xposed modules, refer to the tutorial provided by its author, rovo89 <sup>[24]</sup>.

 #### FRIDA で動的計装

-Frida "lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX" <sup>[25]</sup>.
+Frida "lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX" <sup>[26]</sup>.
 While it was originally based on Google’s V8 Javascript runtime, since version 9 Frida now uses Duktape internally.

 Code injection can be achieved in different ways.
 For example, Xposed makes some permanent modifications to the Android app loader that provide hooks to run your own code every time a new process is started.
 In contrast, Frida achieves code injection by writing code directly into process memory.
 The process is outlined in a bit more detail below.